Welcome to Ripples of Truth!

 I am no different from you are, just a person trying to make sense out of the senseless world we live in.
 I wonder about life and people.
 I wonder about so many things that I amazed myself too.
 I sometimes wonder about things like what would be the fate of the flower that grows in between the cracks of the sidewalks, how would it feels like to be a bird soaring in the sky looking downwards at the Earth, or why the tree trunk was so strong that it could bend 90’ in the wind and still do not break.
 Random quotes from movies, books or songs will pop out to fit the situation or environment that I am in.
 My thoughts are nonsensical, and often jumbled like knotted cords.

 That’s me, the thinker.

 I don’t think we could ever know ourselves well enough because people change, and I know I constantly am.
-Being in my early twenties, I start to understand more about who I am and who I want to be.
+As I grow older, I start to understand more about who I am and who I want to be.
 I wanted to be a lot of things, but most importantly, I aspire to be better.
 I am not a big dreamer and is always so contented with what I have but sometimes we don’t know what we want, until someone shows us the possibility.